-System 12: Located in the town of Pleasanton, is a low level machine covering the Livermore Valley.
-It
+System 12: Located above the town of Pleasanton, is a low level machine covering the

 System 15: Located on Joaquin Ridge near Coalinga with coverage in the Southern Central Valley along the I-5 & Hwy 99 corridors from Turlock & Patterson to Fresno, Bakersfield and Grapevine.
 This machine can also be heard in a few parts of Yosemite.